If you are looking for information on fabrics, cottons, needles,

 then turn the bookmark inside out to hide the stitching and fray the

 top and bottom of the bookmark.
-Here is a picture of her
+Here is a picture

 for links to other websites with useful ways to finish off bookmarks.